 Clinical trial phases: What’s the difference?

-Phase 2 trials may test a potential treatment against either a placebo, the existing standard of care, or another existing drug.
-Most studies are blinded; neither the volunteers nor the researchers know which patients have received the study drug.
+Phase 2: After a treatment has been found safe in Phase 1, researchers will begin to investigate whether it’s both safe and effective in Phase 2.
+Trials at this phase trials are larger, looking for several hundred volunteers and typically lasting at least a year.
+Phase 2 trials may test the potential treatment against a placebo, the existing standard of care, or another existing drug.
+Most studies are blinded, meaning that neither the volunteers nor the researchers know which patients have received the study drug.

 Phase 3: As the largest stage of a clinical trial, studies at Phase 3 typically enroll several hundred to several thousand participants, and continue to test potential treatments for both safety and effectiveness.
 After a treatment passes this stage, the sponsor of the research can request FDA approval by sending in a New Drug Application (NDA) to begin marketing the drug to patients.
 The FDA will review all of the research done on the drug to ensure it has been sufficient and may require that additional studies be done.
 Once they feel that the treatment has been proven safe and effective, it will be released to the market for broader use.